Renaldas0/ImproveYourGolf/README.md

 ## Deployment
+  ### Heroku
   - I deployed the project to heroku which is a cloud based hosting platform https://www.heroku.com/
+  - Heroku took care of the config variables such as : DATABASE_URL, SECRET_KEY and CLOUDINARY_URL
+  ### Elephant SQL
-  - The database is deployed using ElephantSQL
+  - The database is deployed using ElephantSQL : https://www.elephantsql.com/
   - This is done by creating a new instance on ElephantSQL
   - Select Table quries in BROWSER and select an option that looks familiar
   - The DATABASE URL is then pasted into heroku config vars and into my env.py file
+  ### Github
+  - The code institute full template is used for setting up this project on gitpod
-  - The code is deployed and pushed to Github which is linked to heroku
+  - The code is deployed and pushed to a Github branch which is then linked to heroku and set to automatically deploy with every push
+  ### Cloudinary
+  - Static files and images are hosted on Cloudinary : https://cloudinary.com/
+  - This is done by adding all images to cloudinary and linking my Cloud name, API key and API secret to heroku and env.py file

 ## Credits
-  - I traced back to the I think therefore I blog project to set up my python files correctly
+  - I traced back to the "I think therefore I blog" project to set up my python and Django files correctly
+  - This also helped a lot when building my models and views
-  - Errors during the build process were fixed with the help of slack community and stackoverflow
+  - Errors during the build process were fixed with the help of slack community, Tutor support and stackoverflow
-  - These helped me find a solution to my backports.zoneinfo issues and csrf token issues.
+  - Stackoverflow suggested the use of runtime.txt and that helped me find a solution to my backports.zoneinfo issues.
+  - The csrf token issue was also solved with the help of stackoverflow.
+  - Tutor support helped me discover why my static files were not loading